kyro46/SignatureRFC3161/README.md

 ### Digital signature and timestamp for exams in ILIAS 4.4 ###

 This plugin will add a digital signature to the PDF generated after exams, if the corresponding flag in the testoptions is set.
-It uses the free DFN-timestamp-service and the RFC-3161 standard („Internet X.509 Public Key Infrastructure Time-Stamp Protocol (TSP)“).
+It uses the free DFN-timestamp-service with the RFC-3161 standard („Internet X.509 Public Key Infrastructure Time-Stamp Protocol (TSP)“).

 ### Usage ###